 The second forum, “Voting Rights,” proved no more satisfying.
 The four speakers – Lisa Bornstein (Leadership Conference on Civil and Human Rights); Melanie Campbell (National Coalition of Black Civic Participation); Michele Jawando (Center for American Progress); and Brianna Patterson (Youth Move, Northeast Region) – each shared the view that blacks are being disenfranchised.
 As putative proof, they made frequent reference to the U.S. Supreme Court’s 5-4 decision in June 2013, Shelby County v.
 Holder, which exempted certain states and localities from having to comply with the “preclearance” mandate contained in Section 5 of the Voting Rights Act (VRA) of 1965.
 (Actually, the court invalidated Section 4(b) of the Act, effectively exempting affected jurisdictions from complying with Section 5 in lieu of congressional action.)
 The ruling, far from “disenfranchising” anyone, was overdue.
 Preclearance requirements, aside from carrying a presumption of guilt, had imposed an outdated formula.
 The VRA by then was saddling numerous jurisdictions with costly and time-consuming barriers to establishing voter eligibility standards.
 By making the preclearance process less burdensome, though without invalidating the process itself, the Supreme Court struck a modest blow for common sense.
 Outraged, Rep. Terri Sewell, D-Ala., a conference attendee, and Sen. Pat Leahy (D-Vt.), are sponsoring legislation, the Voting Rights Advancement Act (H.R.
 2867, S.1659), that would negate the ruling.
 This wasn’t the only ill-conceived aspect of this panel.
 Melanie Campbell called for lowering the voting age from 18 to 17 on grounds that the current threshold denies large numbers of people of color “access” to the voting booth.
 By such logic, why not lower the voting age to 13 or even less?

-All in all, the two-day event confirmed what long has been evident: National Action Network is building the infrastructure for a hard Left political victory in the nation’s capital.
+All in all, the two-day event confirmed what long has been evident: National Action Network is building the infrastructure for a hard-Left victory coalition in the nation’s capital.
 The nonprofit group intends to shape our laws, administrative practices, court decisions and political culture.
 Al Sharpton not only fits into the mainstream; he’s re-channeling it.
-And Congress is letting him he can have all the building space he needs for that purpose.
-Principled opponents, if nothing else, should make sure that his group’s lobbying plays by the rules for lobbyists.
+And Congress is letting him have all the building space he needs for that purpose.
+Principled opponents, if nothing else, should make sure that if his group’s activities qualify as lobbying, it must play by the rules for lobbyists.